tramitit/tramitit.github.io/content/english/_index.md

       label: Submit info
       link: "#"

-  - title: "For professionals"
+  - title: "For the community by the community"
-    content: "We help you get customers"
+    content: "The content in this website is curated, verified and rated by the community."
     bulletpoints:
-      - "reasons"
+      - "You can comment, rate and even change the content"
+      - "The information is simplified so it is easy to follow"
     button:
       enable: true
-      label: "Contact us"
+      label: "Visit our opensource database"
       link: "/contact"
 ---